MASTER OF ARTS IN TEACHING SCIENCE (MAT-S) DEGREE

 o A minimum 3.0 GPA (contact adviser for options if GPA is below 3.0)

-o 2 recommendations (recommendation forms sent from application)
+o 2 recommendations (recommendation forms sent from online application)

 o Minimum of 24 units of appropriate content-specific coursework in the sciences with a grade of “C” or better.